Job ref: 1562

 We are committed to making TPR a great place to work and doing all we can to support our people to reach their full potential.
 Join our expanding team for the chance to be a part of the biggest change to pensions in a generation.

-- review assumptions and actuarial methodology
+- propose and review assumptions and actuarial methodology underlying actuarial models

 - Support the actuarial modelling team, other teams and practices across TPR in respect of technical actuarial queries, actuarial assumptions, modelling solutions and IT system issues.

 - Research key areas of emerging risk (both short and long term) and provide advice in relation to the scale of the issues (including use of modelling) and provide recommendations for mitigations and next steps.

 Essential and desirable criteria

 - Member of the Institute and Faculty of Actuaries with a minimum level of experience (qualifications) equivalent to those of a Certified Actuarial Analyst, typically with at least five years’ experience in total, or ability to demonstrate significant relevant pensions and modelling experience showing strength, breadth and depth of knowledge.

 - Comprehensive knowledge of financial modelling principles, interest rates, discount rate methodologies, inflation assumptions (RPI and CPI), mortality, hedging strategies, statistical and mathematical theories and the practical approaches for application in UK defined benefit (DB) pension scheme funding, funding methodologies and strategies that affect DB schemes’ funding.